Game-of-whales/GOW-SDK-UNITY/README.md

 Changelog
 ---------
 **1.0.2**
-* Custom IStoreListener to Gow.Init method was added which made easier integration if you are already using UnityPurchasing service
+* Custom IStoreListener to Gow.Init method was added which made easier integration if you are already using In-App Purchasing service

 **1.0.1**
 * Added iOS Support